callahanchris/callahanchris.github.io/source/_posts/2014-09-12-china-map-project-part-3-refactoring-using-replace-method-with-method-object.markdown

 ### Closing Thoughts

 This initial refactoring made all subsequent refactorings to the `db/seeds.rb` file significantly easier.
-It seems like a pretty minimal refactoring at this point, but replacing the `scrape_all_provinces` method with a class caused me to think more freely about the problem and began the process of reducing the clutter in my code.
+It seems like a pretty minimal refactoring at this point, but replacing the `scrape_all_regions` method with a class caused me to think more freely about the problem and began the process of reducing the clutter in my code.

 As I alluded to above, the regional classifications of China that led to my overuse of conditional statements were also an open door to a polymorphic refactoring, which is the topic of the next (and last!) post in this series.